 This is a clear advantage of using energies instead of forces, because it just eliminates a lot of hassle, like having to break the forces down into their vector components or having to worry about calculating dot products of forces, angles between the vectors etc.

-Applications of Lagrangian Mechanics To Modern Physics
+Lagrangian Mechanics In Modern Physics & Field Theory

 Now, using Lagrangian mechanics to find equations of motion for different systems is interesting and all, but really the importance of this formulation isn’t given enough justice in the classical context.